 BA - University of York

 Simon Baatz taught American Studies at universities in Britain after graduating with a PhD in the history of science from Penn.
-He returned to the United States in 2000 to take up a research position in the history of medicine at the National Institutes of Health.
-He taught at George Mason University as a visiting associate professor of history before taking up his current appointment as professor of history at John Jay College.
-His most recent book, For the Thrill of It: Leopold, Loeb and the Murder that Shocked Chicago (HarperCollins, 2008; paperback, 2009) was a finalist for the Edgar Allan Poe Award.
+He returned to the United States in 2000 to take up a research position in the history of medicine at the National Institutes of Health and subsequently taught at George Mason University as a visiting associate professor of history.
+He is the author of three books, most recently, For the Thrill of It: Leopold, Loeb and the Murder that Shocked Chicago (HarperCollins, 2008; paperback, 2009), a finalist for the Edgar Allan Poe Award.
 His forthcoming book, Girl on the Red Velvet Swing, is contracted for publication by Little, Brown in 2018.